AdobeDocs/campaign-classic.en/help/installation/using/creating-and-configuring-the-database.md

 ### Step 6 - Creating the database {#step-6---creating-the-database}

-The final stage of the wizard enables you to create the database.
+The final stage of the assistant enables you to create the database.
 Click **[!UICONTROL Start]** to confirm.

 ![](assets/s_ncs_install_db_oracle_creation06.png)

 Once the database is created, you can re-connect to finalize instance configuration.

-You must now start the deployment wizard to finish configuring the instance.
-Refer to [Deployment wizard](../../installation/using/deploying-an-instance.md#deployment-wizard).
+You must now start the deployment assistant to finish configuring the instance.
+Refer to [Deployment assistant](../../installation/using/deploying-an-instance.md#deployment-assistant).

 The connection settings for the database linked to the instance are stored in the file **`/conf/config-<instance>.xml`** found in the Adobe Campaign installation directory.